luismartinezs/luis-martinez-site/content/blog/sc2.md

 createdAt: 2021-07-01
 ---

-# What lessons from Starcraft 2 can be applied to real life
+# What lessons from Starcraft 2 can be applied to real life?

 Starcraft 2 is an RTS.
 A very fun and good one, in my opinion.
 I loved Starcraft and Starcraft 2 since I was a kid.
 I never really learned to play it in a competitive level, but I know enough about how it works.